Mobirise

 FUTURE RURAL AFRICA

-Plus d'informations
+Plus d'informations (en anglais)

 Tropical upwelling regions play an active role in climate and oceanic biogeochemical cycles and they host the most productive ocean food chains.
 They support the largest fisheries of the world and are home to a biodiverse marine environment.
 In the upwelling region, anthropogenic impacts will therefore have disproportionately large consequences for human society.
 Ocean warming, ocean acidification, and oxygen depletion converge and may lead to synergistic effects with negative impacts on ecosystem function.
-Reliable future scenarios on changes in ecosystem services, which are extremely important for humanity, are lacking.
+Reliable future scenarios of changes in ecosystem services, which are extremely important for humanity, are lacking.

 (Illustration: Christoph Kersten/GEOMAR)